File: how do brands advertise today?

 dolce gabbana italy

-A new fundamental trend: short films
+A new underlying trend: short films

 russia tsar

-At the same time, you will have recognized the flattering codes of escape and conquest of the sky.
+At the same time, you will have recognized the flattering codes of escape and the conquest of the sky.

 cartier santos odyssey